shofiq301/shofiq301/README.md

  </div>

 ## Hi there, I'm Md Shofiulla :handshake:
-I'm a Mobile app developer with Java, Kotlin, and Swift programming language.
+I'm a Mobile app developer with Java, Kotlin, and Swift programming languages.
 I spend most of my time mastering new things and contributing to my community.

 - 🔭 I’m currently working as an [Mobile app developer]
-- :man_student: I’m currently working as an iOS developer at [Easital Technologies Ltd](https://www.easital.com/)
+- :man_student: I’m currently working as an iOS developer at [Adventure Dhaka Limited](https://bd.adventurekk.com/)
 - 👯 I’m looking to collaborate with another developer
-- :man_student: I’m looking for help with another passionate developer
+- :man_student: I’m looking for the opportunity to pursue a Master's Degree in Communication and Computer Engineering
 - 💬 Ask me about **Mobile app development, Data structure, Algorithm, Machine Learning**
 - 📫 How to reach me [Md Shofiulla](mailto:mdshofiqul301@gmail.com?subject=[GitHub])
 - ⚡ Fun fact: I love riding bikes and traveling all over the world